ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 # cf_utility - Instructions

-This document gives detailed instructions for buildingi and testing cf_utility and running the examples in scenario 1 and scenario 2 as described in cf_utility_usage_notes.md.
+This document gives detailed instructions for building and testing cf_utility and running the examples in scenario 1 and scenario 2 as described in cf_utility_usage_notes.md.